ruthylevi/SSW-567/README.md

-# SSW-567
-Course: SW Testing, Qual.
+# SSW-567: SW Testing, Qual.
 Assur. and Maint

 What challenges did you encounter with this assignment, if any?